AWebOfBrown/React-MQL-Manager/README.md

 ## Integrating with React & No State Management Library:
 React-MQL-Manager exports a Provider component which uses the context API to broadcast match state changes to any component in your React component tree.
-It uses the MQLManager module internally, and all you need to do is pass the `Provider` a `queries` prop, optionally provie a `debounce` prop, and wrap your custom components (which need the media query state) with either React-MQL-Manager's `withMediaQueries` Higher-Order-Component, or use the `MediaQueriesRenderProps` component.
-Please see [here]() for further details, and the codesandbox demo for a simple implementation.
+It uses the MQLManager module internally, and all you need to do is pass the `Provider` a `queries` prop, optionally provide a `debounce` prop, and wrap your custom components (which need the media query state) with either React-MQL-Manager's `withMediaQueries` Higher-Order-Component, or use the `MediaQueriesRenderProps` component.
+Please see the documentation for further details, and the codesandbox demo for a simple implementation.

 ## Redux / MobX
 The most common use-case would be to wrap a custom React (class) component, ideally one that does not unmount, with `react-redux`'s `connect()` or `mobx-react`'s `inject()`.
 You would then import and set an MQLManager as your component's class property, and lastly specify, respectively, a mapDispatchToProps function, or a setter action injected from a MobX store, to MQLManager's onChange argument.
-See further documentation [here]() and the codesandbox.io for simple integrations with both libraries.
+For more, see the documentation and the codesandbox demo, linked above, for simple integrations with both libraries.